 Dress code depends on the industry, with banking and finance being the most conservative.
 Dress neatly and conservatively.

-Men wear dark color suits and ties.
+Men wear dark colour suits and ties.
 Women usually wear dresses, suits, pantsuits or skirts and blouses.

-In Germany, how you dress is the one of the most important part in being hired
+In Germany, how you dress is one of the most important parts of being hired

 Other Germany Dress Code Info

-When you receive an invitation to the Germany job interview, apply for the Germany visa and Germany work permit.
+When you receive an invitation to the Germany job interview, apply for a Germany visa and Germany work permit.
 Start preparing yourself for a job interview Take a quick look at job interview tips and other job search skills pages.
-Check the job interview do's & don'ts.
+Check the job interview dos & don'ts.
 Find out why people are not hired for available jobs.

 Good luck with your Germany dress code!